 - Is it going to get worse?

 It is also frightening if a family member is diagnosed with dementia.
 You, too, should talk about your feelings.
 Counseling may help, as can a support group.
-Make sure that you will have some help caring for your family member.
 Learn as much as you can about the condition.
 It’s equally important that you take care of yourself.
 Stay active and involved in your life.
-It can be difficult and frustrating to care for someone with dementia.
-Don’t try to do it alone.
+It can be difficult and frustrating to care for someone with dementia, so make sure that you will have some help.